MORE INFORMATION

 Other exceptions apply so please check your MyVCC account summary to confirm your inclusion in the plan.
 Email services@suvcc.ca with any questions.

-Do status First Nations students need to opt out of the Students’ Union plan?
+Do students covered with First Nations Health Authority (FNHA) need to opt out of the Students’ Union plan?